-When getting a new computer to experience PC gaming in all its graphical glory, if you want to get the smoothest performance and highest graphics quality for your money to maximize your experience (and to avoid lame lag getting in the way of the fun), building a custom gaming PC yourself is the smartest way and has many advantages over buying a prebuilt desktop.
+When getting a new computer to experience PC gaming in all its graphical glory, if you want to get the smoothest performance and highest graphics quality for your money to maximize your experience (and to avoid lame lag getting in the way of the fun), building a custom PC yourself is the smartest way and has certain advantages over buying a prebuilt PC.

 When you learn how to build gaming computers, you'll not only stretch your money further and get the fastest performance for your budget (meaning higher frame rates and better graphics), but you'll also be able to include more reliable, higher-quality parts that will allow your system to run as smooth, cool and quiet as possible - for as long as possible.